unremarkablegarden/shipwreck/README.md

 **Start** and **End** are rotaries so that you can map or control them.
 You can also make a selection by clicking and dragging in the sample view box.

 **Pitch** speeds up or slows down the sample playback.
-No time-stretching is implemented yet.
-Maybe a later version.
-There's no beat-sync either.
-If you set a negative pitch it will play the sample in reverse.
+This is best to use when not in time-stretch mode.

 The three buttons next to the sample name and menu, are: **Randomise sample**, **Randomise selection**, **Select all**.